5 recommended OTC drugs

 When to see a doctor

-Persistent generalised itching beyond 4-6 weeks, with weight loss, night sweats, jaundice, oedema - require evaluation for systemic causes.
+Generalized itching persisting beyond 4-6 weeks, with weight loss, night sweats, jaundice, edema — these require evaluation for systemic causes.

 Search the pharmacy